biodosetools-team/biodosetools/help/help_colors_data_input_b.md

 </br>
-At the end, click on the <button class="btn btn-default action-button inputs-button shiny-bound-input" style="height: 25px; line-height: 0.8;" type="button">Calculate fraction</button> to calculate the fraction of genome hybridized, or genomic conversion factor.
+At the end, click on the <button class="btn btn-default action-button inputs-button shiny-bound-input small-action-button" type="button">Calculate fraction</button> to calculate the fraction of genome hybridized, or genomic conversion factor.

 ##### M-Fish